pi-hole/docker-pi-hole/README.md

     --restart=unless-stopped \
     diginc/pi-hole:latest
 ```

+**Scripts that try to reach a blocked domain on port 443 will timeout because the domain is redirected to the docker host, while no service listens on port 443.
+Pages on the client will load very slowly on
+sited doing this type of connection.
+Adding the port 443 forwarding to the container run results in a inmediate REJECT: the page will continue loading inmediately instead of waiting for the resource.
+An
+alternative is instead of binding port 443 is blocking it by the firewall of the docker host, e.g. with `sudo ufw reject https`.

 **This is just an example and might need changing.**  Volumes are stored in the directory `$DOCKER_CONFIGS` and aren't required but are recommended for persisting data across docker re-creations for updating images.
 As mentioned on line 2, the auto `IP_LOOKUP` variable may not work for VPN tunnel interfaces.